Unboxed-Software/solana-course/content/cpi-guard.md

 }
 ```

+This guard means that not even the owner of a token account can transfer tokens out of the account while another account is an authorized delegate.

-## Burn
+### Burn

-The CPI Guard also ensures only the account delegate can burn tokens from a token account, just like the transfer protection.
+This CPI Guard also ensures only the account delegate can burn tokens from a token account, just like the transfer protection.

 The `process_burn` function in the `Token Extension Program` functions in the same way as the transfer instructions.
 It will [return an error under the same circumstances](https://github.com/solana-labs/solana-program-library/blob/ce8e4d565edcbd26e75d00d0e34e9d5f9786a646/token/program-2022/src/processor.rs#L1076).